sketchytech/json-book/README.md

 IT WILL BE FASTER, CLEANER, AND MORE ORGANIZED THAN ANY XML OR HTML STRUCTURE OR PARSER BUILT FOR THE SAME TASK.
 IT IS THE FUTURE OF BOOKS, A SHIFTING INTO THE FAST LANE, WHERE WE CAN SAVE TIME AND MONEY.

+Programmers will find it easy to adapt the parsers for their own needs and to innovate, making stylish kick-ass designs using JavaScript, PHP, iOS, Android, Ruby, Python and any other programming or scripting language you can name.

+The tech is being developed by a real-life editor and publisher who understands the needs, the constraints, and the current issues with other technologies.
+And sees that they are insufficient for future needs, and wants to get back to simply producing books in a format that will be permanent for the foreseable future.

+Even if you don't want to implement the structures and parsers as they are the methodology and simplicity behind them will hopefully inspire.

 Aims to incorporate:

 - automated note numbering